msierks/rustcube/README.md

 Rustcube is built with [Cargo, the Rust package manager](https://www.rust-lang.org/).

 Currently, Rustcube takes a single argument to run.
 This can be the Gamecube bios(IPL.bin), The one I've been testing with has a SHA-1 of `015808f637a984acde6a06efa7546e278293c6ee`.
-You could also use a [DOL](http://www.emulator-zone.com/doc.php/gamecube/) file.
+You could also run DOL, ISO and GCM files.

 You can build and run the emulator with:

 ```
-cargo run -- <PathToIPL/DOL>
+cargo run -- <PathToIPL/DOL/ISO/GCM>
 ```

 Enable debug logging

 ```
-RUST_LOG=debug cargo run -- <PathToIPL/DOL>
+RUST_LOG=debug cargo run -- <PathToIPL/DOL/ISO/GCM>
 ```

 ## Debugging